 Welcome to the Administration for Children and Families’ Tribal and Native American Resources page.
-Here you will find information about ACF's Tribal Initiative, upcoming events or trainings, federal funding opportunities, and resources of interest to Tribal and Native communities.
-ACF is committed to working with Tribal Governments in building a strong partnership regarding our programs and the services they provide.
+Here you will find information about ACF's work on behalf of Native American children, families and communities including upcoming events or trainings, federal funding opportunities, and resources of interest to Tribal and Native communities.
+ACF is committed to working with Tribal Governments in building strong partnerships for our programs and the services they provide.
 ACF provides the largest amount of funding to Native Americans located throughout the nation and the territories of Guam, American Samoa and the Northern Marianna Islands outside of the funds provided by the Indian Health Service.
-Out of a budget of almost $50 Billion, ACF awards on the average $647 Million to Native Americans from the following programs Head Start, Child Care, TANF, LIHEAP, Child Support and the Administration for Native Americans to name a few.
+Out of a budget of $50 Billion, ACF awards on the average $647 Million to Native Americans through programs like Head Start, Child Care, TANF, LIHEAP, Child Support and the Administration for Native Americans, to name a few.

 Tribal Initiatives at ACF

-- Looking for resources for economic development?
-ACF has funding available from the the Administration for Native Americans, Office of Family Assistance, and Office of Community Services.
-See our ACF Economic Development Guide.
+- Looking for economic development resources?
+ACF has funding available from the Administration for Native Americans, Office of Family Assistance, and Office of Community Services.
+See our ACF Economic Development Resource Guide.

 - For information about the impact of the ACA on Native Americans, please visit our Healthy Tribes page.